chunkifydev/chunkify-demo/README.md

     npm install
     ```
 3. Setup the needed environment variables in the`.env.local` file with:

     ```
     CHUNKIFY_PROJECT_KEY=your_project_key
     CHUNKIFY_WEBHOOK_SECRET=your_webhook_secret
     ```

+4. Initialize the database (from the project root directory):

+    ```bash
+    npx drizzle-kit push
+    ```

-4. You will need the Chunkify CLI to start the webhook proxy:
+5. You will need the Chunkify CLI to start the webhook proxy:
     - Install the CLI from [https://github.com/chunkify/cli](https://github.com/chunkify/cli)
+    - Read the instructions to setup a webhook for your project
     - Run the proxy with:
     ```bash
     chunkify notifications proxy http://localhost:3000/api/webhook --webhook-secret your_project_webhook_secret
     ```
-5. Run the development server:
+6. Run the development server:
     ```bash
     npm run dev
     ```